 What if Weight Loss Has Little to Do With Food?

-There are many diets touted by experts and users, and they have their merits.
+Many diets are touted by experts and users, and they have their merits.
 Bookshelves are lined with new ways to nourish your body for better health, decrease in symptoms of various diseases, and facilitate weight loss.
 There are scientific journals and publications releasing new information daily on the effects of foods, drugs, herbs, and more on the body.
-There is also the pharmaceutical perspective versus the holistic perspective; and within these two dichotomies there are many sub-perspectives.
+There is also the pharmaceutical perspective versus the holistic perspective, and within these two dichotomies, there are many sub-perspectives.
+So, beyond natural weight loss foods and searching around for information on how to lose weight, what other knowledge is valuable?

 How do you know what is right?